FenixAlliance/ABS.SDK/README.md

   </a>
 </p>

+Welcome to the Alliance Business Suite!

-The Alliance Business Suite is a set of intelligent, extensible, multi-tenant business applications that enable users to accelerate their business through the acceleration of several core aspects of any given business.
+The Alliance Business Suite is a set of intelligent, extensible, multi-tenant business applications that enable users to jumpstart your business through the acceleration of several core aspects of any given business.

 The Alliance Business Suite gives users a Full-Stack, Modular Application Framework built on top of the [Alliance Business Platform](https://absuite.net).